erckert/EV-embeddings/README.md

 # EV-embeddings

-EV-embeddings provides the trained models from our paper XXXX.
-The used dataset is available at XXXX.
+EV-embeddings provides the trained models from our paper [Assessing the role of evolutionary information for enhancing protein language model embeddings](https://doi.org/10.1038/s41598-024-71783-8).
+The used dataset is available at [https://doi.org/10.5281/zenodo.10026192](https://doi.org/10.5281/zenodo.10026192).

 ## Table of Contents